char-1ee/bloom-inference/README.md

 # BLOOM

-This folder contains scripts and outputs for AI Task by Team Nebula from NTU.
+This folder contains scripts and outputs for BLOOM batch inference on cluster environment (2 nodes, each with 4 V100 GPUs).

 ## File Structure